syedsami1/E-commerce-/README.md

 # E-commerce-
-#  this site is deployed at microsoft azure
+#  This site is deployed at microsoft azure
  https://kind-coast-0347d9710.2.azurestaticapps.net/#

 # Homepage